yolypham/currency-converter/README.md

-2 Ways to try currency converter:
+2 WAYS TO RUN currency-converted:

 Open terminal...

 a) Run both node back-end server API and client with this command: npm run start

 b) Or, run just the client with this command: npm run client and follow this link https://github.com/yolypham/currency to run Java rest API server

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~